arenaxr/silverline-services-docker/README.md

 cp env.default .env
 ```

-**If you have a arena-services-docker setup on the same machine, you can skip the MQTT section, as `compose-from-arena-services.sh` will fetch this configuration from arena-services-docker**
+**If you have a arena-services-docker setup on the same machine, you can skip the MQTT section and execute `init-env-from-arena-services.sh` to fetch this configuration from arena-services-docker**

 - Edit `MQTT_SERVER`, `MQTT_SERVER_PORT`, `MQTT_WEBHOST`, `MQTT_WEBHOST_PATH`, `MQTT_TOPIC`, `MQTT_USER`, `MQTT_PWD`,`DASHBOARD_ORCHESTRATOR_API_HOST` and `DASHBOARD_ORCHESTRATOR_API_PORT` in **.env**.
 This should reflect your setup.